 Check Out La Sebastiana

-One of three houses owned by one of Chile’s most loved is in Valparaíso, La Sebastiana.
+One of three houses owned by one of Chile’s most loved ones is in Valparaíso, La Sebastiana.
 Pablo Neruda, a poet, and winner of the Nobel Prize for Literature had this home built near the top of one of Cerro Florida, one of Valpo’s many hills.

 It’s a bit of a trek to get to, but it’s worth visiting.
 La Sebastiana is now a museum in his honor, preserved in its original state.
 It’s interesting to walk through and you can do it without a guide.
 This home provides great insight into who he was as a man including the things that he loved the most.
 It also offers some incredible city views.